dcac/dcac.github.io/_posts/reviews/2018-06-13-avengers-infinity-war.md

 Still, I’m coming off as more down on this than I mean to.
 There is fun to be had — and if someone’s invested over 38 hours in the previous entries, what’s another two hours and forty minutes?
 Besides, if this really is a stand-in for the real show to come, we all know it’s the next few hours that will count.

 Or else I’ll be angry.
 And you won’t like me when I’m-- See?
-Now I’m even doing joining in.
+Now I’m even joining in.

 Fine, Marvel, you win.